Estimated reading time: 7 minutes

 Bridging the gap

 Oizom has a range of environmental monitors.
 Each of them are designed to accommodate the various applications where monitoring air pollution is crucial.
-Through our real-time air quality measurement devices, we monitor various environmental parameters such as air quality, polluting gases, odourful and toxic gases, noise, weather conditions, radiation, etc. Later, the collected data can be visualised and analyzed for effective data-driven decision-making on the Oizom Data Platform.
+Through our real-time air quality measurement devices, we monitor various environmental parameters such as air quality, polluting gases, odourful and toxic gases, noise, weather conditions, radiation, etc. Later, the collected data can be visualized and analyzed for effective data-driven decision-making on the Oizom Data Platform.

 Some of Oizom’s Air Quality Monitoring Solutions include the following: